altmer/personal-website-hugo/_pages/resume.md

 E-Mail: anvmarchenko@gmail.com

 Enthusiastic web developer with experience in enterprise, startups and open source projects.
 I enjoy solving challenging tasks and creating great products making peoples' life better.
 Being a fan of reliable and easy-to-change projects, I strive to make the code in my projects as clean and tested as possible.
-Besides my main work, I develop my side project in which my passions for travel and creation are combined.
+Besides my main work I develop my side project in which my passions for travel and creation are combined.

 ### Keywords